lavalleedelgado/maine-migration/README.md

 ## Overview

 This project attempts to simulate tract-to-tract move counts from estimated county-to-county quantities in the American Community Survey, five-year migration flows, by the US Census Bureau.
-The analysis considers migration in an out of southern Maine, but the approach is applicable to any geography.
+The analysis considers migration in and out of southern Maine, but the approach is applicable to any geography.

 ## Southern Maine